 Probe your cavity, save your time!

-A clinical cases by our Community member Dr. Alessandro Colella.
+A clinical case by our Community member Dr. Alessandro Colella

 Bulk-filling techniques have become more widely used thanks to the development of high-viscosity bulk composites.
 Improved curing, controlled polymerization contraction stresses and satisfying aesthetics allow dentists to perform satisfactory restorations in a short time.
 Working as a consultant often means to go fast.
 In this case two deep cavities were treated in a 16 y.o. young man at his first dental appointment, in only one hour, testing with my hands for the first time a new bulk composite (DMG Ecosite Bulk Fill; Shade Universal).